VectorlyApp/bluebox-sdk/README.md

 - **operations** — the ordered browser actions that perform the automation

 Example:
-> Log in to a website, navigate to a dashboard, and export a report — all as a reusable Routine.
+> Navigate to a dashboard, search based on keywords, and return results — all as a reusable Routine.

 ### Parameters